 The Trustee is required under law to hold an operational risk reserve (ORR).
 This requirement was introduced to ensure that super funds have access to resources to compensate members, where relevant, for any operational incident which adversely impacts their benefits.
-The ORR is within the Trustee's tolerance range.
+As at 30 June 2020, the amount in the ORR was within the Trustee's tolerance range.